 Districts are encouraged to keep up with GIS data entry for funded projects on a real-time basis.
 At a minimum, districts must enter information on funded projects and program expenditures into the GIS system on a quarterly basis.
 All contracts, amendments (if applicable), and completion reports must be generated using the GIS.
 All funded projects are required to be filled out in the GIS as much as possible.
 This includes the assessment (if applicable), the grant application, contract, amendments (if applicable), payment(s), completion report, photos (if applicable), and any additional supporting files.
+Supporting files recommended to be uploaded include the grant application and project plan/sketch, receipts/invoices for project costs, traffic counts, stream crossing forms, off Right-of-Way agreements, prevailing wage documentation, etc. Uploading this documentation to the GIS can satisfy district requirements to retain DGLVR files for the minimum 7 years.
 Districts are required to update the GIS database for the Quarterly and Annual Reports (as described below), and immediately before Quality Assurance / Quality Control visits.
 The Commission may withhold funds to counties that do not keep GIS data current.
 In addition to the district login described above, the GIS system also has a "public viewer" option.
 The public viewer allows anyone to access a statewide project map with access to limited project information without logging in.